wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-manage-files/includes/4-exercise-connect-javascript-app.md

 1. To get the initial app code used in this exercise, choose from one of the following options:

-    If you use git, clone the project by using the git clone command:
+    If you use Git, clone the project by using the `git clone` command:

     ```cmd
     git clone https://github.com/MicrosoftDocs/mslearn-retrieve-m365-data-with-msgraph-quickstart.git
     ```

-    If you don't use git, go to [https://github.com/MicrosoftDocs/mslearn-retrieve-m365-data-with-msgraph-quickstart](https://github.com/MicrosoftDocs/mslearn-retrieve-m365-data-with-msgraph-quickstart) in the web browser.
+    If you don't use Git, go to [https://github.com/MicrosoftDocs/mslearn-retrieve-m365-data-with-msgraph-quickstart](https://github.com/MicrosoftDocs/mslearn-retrieve-m365-data-with-msgraph-quickstart) in the web browser.
 Select the **Code** button followed by **Download ZIP**.
 Extract the zip file to your machine.

 1. Open the folder in your code editor.
 1. In your code editor, open the *auth.js* file.